hedyhli/gelim/README.md

 [more screenshots](#screenshots)

+You get a simple line-mode interface to navigate URLs, plus a pager to view pages.
+Seriously, what more do you want?

-## features
+## Features

-- searching from the command line
+- Searching from the command line
-- inputs from the command line
+- Inputs from the command line
-- relative url at prompt
+- Relative url at prompt
-- pager (requires less(1))
+- Pager (requires less(1))
-- configuration file
+- Configuration
-  - custom search URL
+  - Custom search URL
-  - custom pager opts
+  - Custom pager opts
   - and more
 - [spartan:// protocol](gemini://spartan.mozz.us) support

-## install
+## Install

 I plan to set up automated uploads of pre-built binaries to each [release](https://git.sr.ht/~hedy/gelim/refs) at some point in the future.